RuthieGG/NarrativeProject/README.md

 # NarrativeProject
-## by Felix Soumpholphakdy for course 420-JV4-AS
+## by Ruth Garcia for course 420-JV4-AS